stapelberg/costream/README.md

-We knew from the first attempt that WebRTC as a technology works well for low latency streaming, but WebRTC screen sharing (as implemented in current video conference services) had some frustration limitations: many services cap the refresh rate at 5 fps max, and most don’t allow for full 1920x1080 resolution.
+We knew from the first attempt that WebRTC as a technology works well for low latency streaming, but WebRTC screen sharing (as implemented in current video conference services) had some frustrating limitations: many services cap the refresh rate at 5 fps max, and most don’t allow for full 1920x1080 resolution.

 After several days of research and trial and error, we ended up using gstreamer